MicrosoftDocs/ATADocs/ATADocs/DeployUse/install-ata-step4.md

 Perform the following steps on the ATA Gateway server.

 1. Extract the files from the zip file.
+> [!NOTE] Installing directly from the zip file will fail.

 2. From an elevated command prompt, run **Microsoft ATA Gateway Setup.exe** and follow the setup wizard.